gwolfis/cstv2-aws-workshop/docs/1_Setup_the_VPC_and_More.md

 To be able to deploy a Cloudformation template which expects an existing infrastructure, we first need to create one.

-This task will guide you through the setup and minimum requirements to create:
+This task will guide you through the setup and minimum requirements by configuring:
 - a Virtual Private Network (VPC);
 - Subnets for management, external and internal networking in different availability zones;
-- an Internet gateway;
+- an Internet gateway; and
-- and a Route Table.
+- a Route Table.

 ## Create a VPC
 1. Select `Services` in the upper left corner (next to the AWS icon) and select `VPC`.